jboxberger/synology-gitlab/README.md

 This is an upgraded and improved GitLab package which uses the stock Synology Package from [Synology Repo](https://www.synology.com/de-de/dsm/packages/Docker-GitLab).

 **Download latest SPK**: [here](https://github.com/jboxberger/synology-gitlab/releases)

+## Hardware Requirements:
+- 1 CPU core ( 2 cores is recommended )
+- 1 GB RAM ( 4GB RAM is recommended )
+- 700 MB Space on your HDD

+Looking for a more lightweight GIT Package with a GitLab like UI, then check my new [Gitea Synology Package](https://github.com/jboxberger/synology-gitea-jboxberger).
+Gitea requires only 80MB RAM and have all basic features onboard (Web UI, Git, Issues, Wiki and more).

 ## New since 10.1.1
 - All-In-One Installer
 - MariaDB10 Migration